Find and Reduce Database Fragmentation in SQL Server

 What is Fragmentation In SQL Server Database?

-Fragmentation in SQL Server occurs when the data within a table is inserted, deleted or modified over time.
+Fragmentation in SQL Server occurs when the data within a table is inserted, deleted or modified over time this is just another issue like SQL server error 824 or any other error.
 There are two kinds of fragmentation that can occur in SQL Server:

 1. Logical Fragmentation